rei/rei-cedar-docs/docs/components/radio/README.md

 - Comparing between list of selections is desired

-## Don’t use when
+### Don’t use when

 - Selecting from a list when multiple choices are allowed.
-Instead, use Checkbox component
+Instead, use [Checkboxes](../checkboxes/)
 - Providing a single selectable option.
-Instead, use Checkbox component (stand-alone checkbox)
+Instead, use [Checkboxes](../checkboxes/) (stand-alone checkbox)

 ## Content
 When using radio buttons in a list: